List of Star Wars species (F–J): Gorax

-Gossam

-The Gossam are a humanoid race with long necks from the planet Castell.
-The Commerce Guild, which was a major contributor to the droid armies of the Confederacy of Independent Systems, is based on Castell.
-Notable Gossam include Shu Mai, the President of the Commerce Guild.

-Gotal

-Gotals evolved in dark Antar 4.
-As light is not available there, they evolved cranial cones, receptors to electromagnetism and other emissions.
-They do not rely on sight, but they can be great trackers thanks to their cones.
-However, natural emissions from a droid or a Jedi do damage Gotals.
-Culturally, they only seem to be attracted to other creatures with cones or horns.
-This has led to many unfortunate deaths as many male Gotals will be attracted to females of the H'nemethe species who tend to disembowel their mates.

 Gran

 The Gran (also known as Kinyenians) are a three-eyed alien race, 1.5 to 1.8 meters in height.
 They are native to the planet Kinyen, though they have colonies across the galaxy, such as on the planets Hok and Malastare.
 They are characterized by three eyes on stalks, a protruding, goat-like mouth, and orange skin.
+One Gran named Mawhonic was a notable podracer.
 Gran had a great deal of power within the Galactic Senate, during the later years of the Old Republic.
 However, by the time the Emperor's reign descended over the galaxy Gran became less prominent, and suffered from Imperial oppression.

-A representative of this species is Maks Leem, a Jedi from the Old Republic, who was murdered by Asajj Ventress.
-Other notable Gran include Plat Mallar and Ree-Yees.

 In the series The Clone Wars, two senators, Senator Kharrus and Senator Philo, make one-episode appearances.
 They are both killed.
 Kharrus died in a shuttle crash, and Philo was shot in the back by Cad Bane.

 In the Expanded Universe, most notably in the video games, Grans have become one of the most prominent enemies the player has to face, which is seen in the Dark Forces/Jedi Knight games.